openshift/enhancements/enhancements/machine-api/short-circuiting-backoff.md

 #### Story 1

-As an admin of a hardware based cluster, I would like failed machines to delay before automatically re-provisioning so I'll have a time frame in which to manually analyze and fix them .
+As an admin of a hardware based cluster, I would like failed machines to delay before automatically re-provisioning so I'll have a time frame in which to manually analyze and fix them.

 ### Implementation Details/Notes/Constraints

-If no value for failedNodeStartupTimeout is defined for the MachineHealthCheck CR, the existing remediation flow is preserved.
+If no value for `FailedNodeStartupTimeout` is defined for the MachineHealthCheck CR, the existing remediation flow is preserved.

-In case a machine enters the `Failed` state and does not have a NodeRef or a ProviderID it's remediation will be requeued by failedNodeStartupTimeout.
+In case a machine enters the `Failed` state and does not have a NodeRef or a ProviderID it's remediation will be requeued by `FailedNodeStartupTimeout`.
-After that time has passed if the machine current state remains remediation will be performed.
+After that time has passed if the machine current state remains, remediation will be performed.

 #### MHC struct enhancement